How to do CPR

 - Kneel next to the person.

 - Place the heel of one hand in the centre of their chest.
 Place your other hand on top of the first.
 Interlock your fingers.
-You'll find it easier if you have the hand you write with on top.

-- With straight arms, use the heel of your hand to push the breastbone down firmly and smoothly, so that the chest is pressed down between 5–6 cm and release.
+- With straight arms, use the heel of your hand to push the breastbone down firmly and smoothly, so that the chest is pressed down between 5–6 cm, and release.

 - Give 30 chest compressions.
-You may find it helpful to count out loud.

 - Open the airway again by tilting the head back and lifting the chin.
 Pinch the soft part of the person’s nose closed.